GuddyTech/RDS-SecretsManager/How-To-Create-An-Application-User-In-Secrets-Manager.md

 9. Use script to connect easily to the `db` with the Secrets Manager Credential.

     See: <a href=./connect-to-rds.py> connect-to-rds using python3 </a> or <a href=./connect-to-rds.sh> connect-to-rds using bash </a>

+## 🔒 Reasons You Can’t Connect Directly Yet
+1. RDS is in a private subnet
+That means it has no public IP, and cannot be reached from the internet (including your laptop).

+2. Security Group restrictions
+Even if it was public, the RDS security group likely allows connections only from internal VPC IPs (e.g., the bastion host or other app servers).